 What is expected of me?

-The Bible teaches us to give a tithe, or the first 10 percent of what we earn, to God and the church’s work.
+The Bible teaches us to give a tithe, or the first 10 percent of what we earn, to the ministry to which God calls us.
 For some, giving one tenth is a very difficult goal.
-For others, it is the starting point, and their giving far exceeds 10 percent.
-The important thing is that you start somewhere, that your giving be in proportion to your income, that your giving reflects an appropriate offering to God given your means, and that your offerings express both your desire to serve the Lord and your investment in God’s work.
-Begin by determining what percentage of your income you are giving to God.
+For others, it is the starting point, and their giving can exceed 10 percent.
+The important thing is you start somewhere.
+Let your giving be in proportion to your income, reflects an appropriate offer-ing to God given your means, and express both your desire to serve the Lord and your investment in God’s work.
+Begin by determining what percentage of your income you are giving.
 If you are not yet tithing, consider taking a step toward tithing this year.
-For example, if you now give 3 percent of your income, consider increasing your gift to 4 percent, and add at least 1 percent each year until you reach the tithing goal.
+For example, if you now give 3 percent of your income, consider increasing your gift to 4 or 5 percent, and add at least 1 percent each year until you reach the goal.

-Our prayer is that everyone will grow in his or her faith through giving financially to the ministries of the church and experience the joy and blessings that come from financial generosity.
+Our prayer is that every COTV member and supporter will grow in his or her faith through giving to the ministries of the church and experience the joy and blessings that come from financial generosity.

 Why do I need to return a Covenant of Giving card?

-There are two reasons why it is important that every member and active supporter of our church family return a Covenant of Giving card.
-First, the process of prayerfully asking God to guide your decision and then making a commitment to serve the Lord with your financial gifts is an act of worship, an expression of gratitude and praise to God.
+It is important that every member and active supporter of our church family return a Covenant of Giving card.
+First, the process of prayerfully asking God to guide your decision and then making a commitment to serve the God with your financial gifts is an act of worship, an expression of gratitude and praise to God.
 Second, on a more practical note, your commitment allows our church to budget and better plan for our ministries, key objectives, and mission and advocacy programs.

 What if financial hardship prohibits me from making a commitment this year?

+Nearly everyone can give some-thing.
 Don’t let your limited ability to give keep you from worship.
-Remember that God honors your faithfulness and that your acceptance at The Church of the Village is not based upon your capacity to give.
-We ask that everyone return a Covenant of Giving commitment.
-If your situation changes, you can always increase or decrease your commitment by calling the church office or alerting one of the pastors.
-Also, be sure to let our pastoral staff know of your situation so that they can pray for and support you in any challenge you face.
+God honors your faithfulness and your acceptance at The Church of the Village is not based upon your capacity to give.
+We ask that everyone return a Covenant of Giving commitment as an act of faith and worship.
+If your situation changes, you can always increase or decrease your commitment by alerting one of the pastors.
+Also, be sure to let our pastoral staff know of your situation so that they can pray for and support you in whatever challenge you face.

 Why do I need to turn in a new commitment card each year?